Art-Sells/Arells/Build-Notes.md

 Your Financial Benefits will be derived from the 65% of advertising revenue (User Ad Revenue (UAR)) Arells generates, Arells will keep 35%.

-Out of the 65%, you currently will get (add the dollar amount bold styled the same as purchased value numbers from my -investments dependent on how many users they signed up) from our estimated weekly Advertising revenue from of $5,000-$10,000 <- (bold letters styled the same as purchased value numbers from my-investments) based on 100,000~ WAU (Weekly Active Users)
+Out of the 65%, you currently will get (add the dollar amount bold styled the same as purchased value numbers from my -investments dependent on how many users they signed up) from weekly User Advertising Revenue of $3,000-$6,000 <- (bold letters styled the same as purchased value numbers from my-investments) based on 100,000~ WAU (Weekly Active Users)

 This means the more people you sign up, the more advertising revenue you receive.